AG7GN/nexus-utilities/README.md

 `test-piano.sh` allows you to test the operation of your `pianoX.sh` script by simulating what the [check-piano.sh](#check-piano-script) does when the Pi starts.
 Set the piano switches as desired, then open a Terminal and run `test-piano.sh`.
 The script will tell you which script will run based on which switch levers are down.
 It will not actually run the `pianoX.sh` script.

+## TNC Script

+`tnc.sh` launches Direwolf and, optionally, other related apps in different modes.
+The script will look for [tnc.conf](#tnc-left-tnc-right-configuration-files) in the user's home directory.
+You can optionally override this behavior and specify the name and location of the configuration file using the '-c' parameter.

+The script will set up and run Direwolf to operate in any one of these modes TNC: ax25, APRS Digipeater, APRS iGate, APRS Digipeater+iGate.
+It can also launch pat, ardop, pat+ax25, or pat+ardop provided those apps are also installed and configured.

 ## TNC left TNC right Configuration Files

 `tnc-left.conf` and `tnc-right.conf` configuration files are required by [/usr/local/bin/tnc.sh](#tnc-script) script.
 They contain the configuration that `tnc.sh` needs in order to operate with Direwolf as an APRS Digitpeater, iGate, Digipeater+iGate, or ax25 TNC.